770305/Virus-GO/README.md

 In this game, you perform as a virus which invade our bady.
 You should fight with emenies-immune cells and medical equipment, find props to promote your properties.
 You should also search landmarks then you can pass through the map which we design.
 This game is just like the typical game-Magic Tower.
 We design three layers for our game.

 ## Install
+You should put all the .dll files, .png files and exe file in the same path.
 You can download the and unpack the zip.
 Then click the exe file to open, and then it will run well.

 ## How to Use
 1.Run the game,input "start" on the command line, then you can see the map.